 See Attorney Grievance Commission of Maryland v.
 Charles Allan Fineblum, Miscellaneous Docket AG No. 3, September Term 2020, which can be accessed here: https://mdcourts.gov/data/opinions/coa/2021/3a20ag.pdf.

-Consult With an Attorney at The Law Office of Eccleston & Wolf.
+Consult With an Attorney Malpractice Lawyer at The Law Offices of Eccleston & Wolf

 Of course, paralegals and other staff members can play an important and often significant role in many different practice areas.
 Eccleston and Wolf is always happy to consult with attorneys to explore ethical issues in any practice, and to provide specific advice as to the proper and ethical use of support staff, regardless of the field of practice.